microsoft/WebTemplateStudio/docs/services/azure-cosmos.md

 connection string in your _.env_ file with the new connection string. _**Note:**_ For advanced users, the _arm templates_ used to deploy your application are also available under the _arm-templates_ directory (in your generated project).

+## Protecting Your Keys

+Never make your API keys public or check in your API keys in to version control.
+The generated project stores API keys in the .env file.
+The .env file is excluded from version control in the `.gitignore`.

 ## How this works

 Web Template Studio uses an arm-template for Cosmos (generated under the _arm-templates_ directory) to deploy